PGR Milestones Staff

 - Examiners will receive a digital copy of the thesis.

 Access to Postgraduate Research Milestones for both students and staff will be via My Imperial (https://my.imperial.ac.uk) using your College single sign-on.
+To request access to the new system, please complete a request form from the Access and Training page.

 The following two videos provide an overview of the Student, Supervisor, Director of Postgraduate Studies and Registry roles in the Examination Entry and Thesis Submission process.
 You will need to login using your Imperial username and password.
 To begin, click on Play.